limjiaxiang/doggo-cv-chatbot/README.md

       2. Added 1 more fully connected layer before softmax output and increase number of nodes to be between number of output nodes and number of training examples (slows down training)
       3. Increase max pooling kernel size from 2x2 to 3x3 to (speed up training)
       4. Nadam on learning rate of 0.03 (speed up training)
-4. Apply transfer learning using Google pretrained image recognition model [To-do]<br/>
+4. Apply transfer learning using Inception V3 image recognition model [DONE]
+	- Sticking to model built with transfer leanring due to the high computational cost of building a nn image classifier using a laptop
+	- Added a FC layer and set existing pre-trained layers to be untrainable
+	- Set FC layer to use RMSProp<br/>
 <br/>

-Validation: [To-do]
+Validation: [DONE]
-1. Validation set (10% of downloaded images per class)
+1. Validation sets
-    - Classification accuracy
-2. Photos of dogs taken using mobile devices<br/>
+    - 10 dog breeds images from Google (10 per breed): ~70% accuracy
+	- 63 dog images of friends' dogs (poodle, shiba inu, schnauzer): ~73% accuracy
 <br/>

-Unlisted to-dos:
+Post-model training and validation:
-1. Build pre and post processing pipeline
+1. Build pre and post processing pipeline [DONE]
     1. Preprocess input image
-        - Check processability
+        - Check processability [To-do]
-        - Resizing
+        - Resizing (OpenCV resize)
-        - Padding
-        - Normalisation (To check whether to store, training set channels' mean and sd values for scaling purposes)
+        - Normalisation using Inception V3 preprocess
     2. Postprocess output
         - Decode output to class labels
-2. Further modularise image_processing module
+2. Further modularise image_processing module [To-do]<br/>
-3. Write documentations to code<br/>
 <br/>
 <br/>